soto-project/soto/README.md

 ## Compatibility

 AWSSDKSwift works on both Linux, macOS and iOS.
-Version 4 is dependent on swift-nio 2, this means certain libraries/frameworks that are dependent on an earlier version of swift-nio will not work with version 4 of AWSSDKSwift.
-Version 3 can be used if you need to use an earlier version of swift-nio.
-For instance Vapor 3 uses swift-nio 1.13 so you can only use versions 3.x of AWSSDKSwift with Vapor 3.
+Version 4 is dependent on swift-nio 2.
+Libraries/frameworks that are dependent on an earlier version of swift-nio will not work with version 4 of AWSSDKSwift.
+In this case Version 3 can be used.
+For example Vapor 3 uses swift-nio 1.13 so you can only use versions 3.x of AWSSDKSwift with Vapor 3.
 Below is a compatibility table for versions 3 and 4 of AWSSDKSwift.

 | Version | Swift | MacOS | iOS    | Linux              | Vapor  |
 |---------|-------|-------|--------|--------------------|--------|